hughlang/tweek/README.md

-# Welcome to TweenRS
+# Tweek: A Tween Animation Kit for Rust

+What's a "Tween"?
+I can tell you it definitely isn't (this)[https://www.merriam-webster.com/dictionary/tween].

 This is my attempt to write a Tween animation library for Rust.

 ## Examples

-* cargo run --bin ggtween1
+* cargo run --bin ggmix
-* cargo run --bin ggease
+* cargo run --bin ggsequence

+## UI Components and Widgets

+The ggez_support folder has a number of custom components which are mostly designed to help with the examples.
+However, they also show how far you can go in building custom UIs with Tweek using GGEZ.

 ## Developer Notes

-* This project currently relies on a local checkout of rust-sdl2 in the same parent directory as this project.
 * Install rustfmt: https://github.com/rust-lang/rustfmt
   * Run it with `cargo fmt`